With A Warm, Caring Staff and Stunningly Natural Results,

 Our Approach to Surgery is Anything but Plastic

 Gynecomastia, or enlarged breast tissue in men, can be a source of embarrassment for men who face this issue.
 Gynecomastia surgery is one way to correct this condition.
 Before you decide to move forward with the procedure, here are a few things you should know.

 Gynecomastia is a condition of having excess breast tissue in men.
+It is not caused by excess fat.
 Possible causes are genetic factors, excess weight gain, hormonal imbalance, or a side effect of a medication.
 It can occur during different times in life.
 Gynecomastia usually presents as a tender, firm, disc-like mound of tissue that is located directly under the nipple and areola.
 Diagnosis can be confirmed with a medical history and physical examination by a physician.
 However, if you find that this tissue is hard, immobile, or accompanied by discharge or swollen lymph nodes, you should seek medical screening for breast cancer before seeking advice from a plastic surgeon.

 Completing gynecomastia surgery may vary depending on the type of excess tissue present.
-Your surgeon will remove excess glandular tissue or skin through an incision near the areola and may use liposuction to remove excess fat.
+Your surgeon will remove excess glandular tissue or skin through an incision near the areola and may use liposuction to remove excess fat contributing to the look of enlarged breasts.
 Liposuction is completed by making small incisions through which a cannula can be inserted, which is then used to break apart and suction out fat cells.

 If you have several areas of the body that you have concerns about it is possible to have other procedures in combination with gynecomastia surgery in order to address all of them during one procedure.
 Two of the most common are liposuction and tummy tuck.